replicatedhq/replicated-docs/docs/enterprise/snapshots-troubleshooting-backup-restore.md

 #### Cause

-This is a result of a known issue in Velero 1.12.0 and 1.12.1 where the port was not being set correctly when starting the metrics server.
-This can cause the metrics server to fail to start with a `permission denied` error in environments that are not running MinIO and have Host Path, NFS, or Internal storage destinations configured.
-When the metrics server fails to start, the node-agent Pod will crash.
+This is a result of a known issue in Velero 1.12.0 and 1.12.1 where the port is not set correctly when starting the metrics server.
+This causes the metrics server to fail to start with a `permission denied` error in environments that do not run MinIO and have Host Path, NFS, or internal storage destinations configured.
+When the metrics server fails to start, the node-agent Pod crashes.
 For more information about this issue, see [the GitHub issue details](https://github.com/vmware-tanzu/velero/issues/6792).

 #### Solution